-On the return flight, I received all the same benefits at JFK – priority check-in and fast track through security.
+On the return flight, I received all the same benefits at American Airlines JFK – priority check-in and fast-track through security.

 The seat configuration of the Boeing 777 AA is 2 x 4 x 2.
 Premium Economy is a small area of just four rows which felt nice.
-The whole thing looked and felt very new.
+The whole AA premium economy cabin looked and felt very new.

-I travelled on a Sunday afternoon out of Heathrow.
+I traveled on a Sunday afternoon out of Heathrow.
 It was a long weekend in the US.
-The flight was virtually empty!!!
+The flight was virtually empty.
 A good tip is to do something similar if there is a long weekend in the US when you are planning on traveling between London and new york.

 Food and Drinks

-The entertainment system was fantastic!!!
-Possibly the best I have seen.
-There was an extensive choice of new movies – there was one that I had seen the weekend prior at the cinema in London!
+The American Airlines entertainment system was fantastic – possibly the best I have seen.
+There was an extensive choice of new movies – including one I had seen the weekend prior at the cinema in London.

-Even better was the range of tv programmes on offer.
-American Airlines have shows from Amazon Prime and Netflix which I have not seen on an airline before eg The Marvellous Mrs Maisel.
-They also seem to have a relationship with Universal/NBC and had episodes of new American tv programmes which had not been shown in the UK.
-I was thrilled!
+They also seem to have a relationship with Universal/NBC and had episodes of new American tv programs which had not been shown in the UK.
+I was thrilled.

-It is possible to use your phone or laptop or tablet and get an entertainment app.
-However, the screen is a great size (10.5 iches) and very good quality so I don’t think you need to use up battery life etc.
+It is possible to use your phone or laptop, or tablet and get an entertainment app.
+However, the American Airlines Premium Economy screen is a great size (10.5 inches) and very good quality, so I don’t think you need to use up battery life, etc.

-The service was absolutely fine but nothing really stood out.
+The service was absolutely fine, but nothing really stood out.
 As you would expect on a premium economy flight – polite and efficient yet not at the level of business class of course, in the view of this flight review.

 American Airlines Premium Economy – The Verdict